matrix-org/matrix-spec-proposals/proposals/4125-federation-invite-via.md

 The proposed fix is to add an additional `via` field in the request body of `PUT /_matrix/federation/v2/invite` to inform the server it is inviting of possible servers it can join via.
-The same is **not** done for `v1` of this endpoint as `v2` should be used by default, and a server that only implemnts `v1` is unlikely to update to support this new field.
+The same is **not** done for `v1` of this endpoint as `v2` should be used by default, and a server that only implements `v1` is unlikely to update to support this new field.
 Here is an example of this new body:

 ```json